Mathews2115/AutoDashBackEnd/readme.md

 #### Install x11 xserver and Chromium
 1. `sudo apt install --no-install-recommends xserver-xorg x11-xserver-utils xinit openbox --assume-yes`
 2. `sudo apt install --no-install-recommends chromium-browser --assume-yes`
-3. For now force the 32bit version?
-   1. `sudo apt install --no-install-recommends chromium-browser:armhf libwidevinecdm0  --assume-yes`
-* no idea what assume-yes does lol
-3. `sudo apt install wmctrl` *Only needed if you want dual monitors
 1. Now setup chromium with all the hardware enabled crap

 #### Setup chromium and all the needed flags for hardware accelerated kiosk mode